olejorik/AlternatingProjections.jl/docs/src/index.md

 X \in \Aset <: ConstrainedByAmplitude(A).
 ```

-Now the phase retrieval problem can be seen as a feasibilty problem
+Now the phase retrieval problem can be seen as a feasibility problem
 ```math
 \text{find } x \in A \cap B, \ A = 𝓐_A, \ B= F 𝓐_a
 ```